DevCycleHQ/devcycle-docs/docs/sdk/client-side-sdks/react/react-usage.md

 ## Getting the DevCycle Client

 The SDK provides a hook to access the underlying DevCycle client.
-This allows you identify users, track events, and directly access
+This allows you to identify users, track events, and directly access
 variables:

 ### useDevCycleClient